-Clients hate when they are presented with prospective new businesses at the beginning of the contract.
+Clients hate when they are presented with prospective new business at the beginning of the contract.
 They want to see you “in action” before they can start thinking about it.
-Once you have proved you deliver value to their organization, they will come to you and discuss future projects.
+Once you have proved you are able to deliver value to their organization, they will come to you and discuss future projects.

 About the Author

 Johan Tabori – Johan’s education as an informatics engineer prepared him well to become the project manager that he is today.
 A natural multi-tasker, he has been leading IT project teams in a variety of vertical markets and applications for more than 10 years.